 - How do you calculate the adjusted rate?

 - What is the rate cap, and exactly how high can my rate go?

 3. Will I have to pay for private mortgage insurance?

-If you plan to put less than 20% down, then when you ask your lender in Long Island this question, the answer will most likely be “Yes.”
+If you plan to put less than 20% down, then when you ask your lender in Babylon and Surrounding Areas this question, the answer will most likely be “Yes.”
 With a smaller down payment, you have less of a stake in the home and so present a greater risk to the lender.
 To hedge their bets with the smaller down payment, your lender will require you to purchase private mortgage insurance to protect their investment in case you default.

 The real issue, though, concerns how long you’ll have to pay for private mortgage insurance and whether you can stop at some point.
 Most conventional loans, require this insurance only until you’ve paid off more than 20% of the loan.
 But FHA loans require it throughout the entire length of the mortgage.
 Just be aware that private mortgage insurance can add a significant amount to what you will pay over the long run.

 4. What fees will I have to pay?

 This is a question you should certainly ask your lender when buying a home in Babylon and Surrounding Areas.
 Many people do not ask this question only to find half way through the process that once all of the fees are factored in, they cannot really afford the mortgage.
 There is, for instance, the origination fee, which is taken out of the amount you borrow and expressed as a percentage of the loan value, typically ranging from 1% to 5%.
 The purpose of this origination fee is to cover the costs of processing the loan.
 What this means, then, is that because this fee is taken out of the loan, you’ll have to borrow a little more than you thought to cover the sale price of the house.
 And there are other fees, so be sure to ask.